supernova4869/s_mmpbsa/docs/_build/html/_sources/faq.rst.txt

 A: You can improve the calculation speed of s_mmpbsa through the following methods:

-1. Increase the number of parallel cores (nkernels) in MM/PB-SA parameter settings
+1. Increase the number of parallel cores (nkernels) in MM-PBSA parameter settings
 2. Increase the time interval to reduce the number of analyzed frames
 3. Increase the van der Waals cutoff distance (r_cutoff) to reduce the number of interaction pairs calculated (this has a smaller impact)
 4. Use larger grid spacing for PB calculations (not recommended)